Standardizing Patient Calls for DSOs With 50+ Dental Offices

 Hybrid models combining dental-specific AI with human oversight deliver both consistency and empathy

 At enterprise scale, hybrid models anchored by dental-specific AI are becoming the standard.
+For a side-by-side breakdown of the trade-offs, see dental phone coverage models compared.

 At 50+ locations, patient communication is no longer a workflow to optimize.